Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 Afterwards a college asks if we could figure out some sort of SOS\Emergency system if this were ever to happen again.

-Back when i was in high-school we used to use NET SEND to send a message to a computer or user.
+One request of the end-user was that the message or notification would not be to intrusive.
+This brought me back to the toast-notifications that would just pop-up for a few seconds to then disappear.

 In Active Directory, we have computer groups per department.
 So it wouldn't be too hard to figure out what computers we'd like to reach.
 As long as we had network, it is doable.

-One request of the end-user was that the message or notification would not be to intrusive.
-This brought me back to the toast-notifications that would just pop-up for a few seconds to then disappear.

-We also already have a service-monitor that i could scrape.

 ### Argus was born
+#### Part I

 I incorporated a function within within the system-tray application and named it Argus.
 This would become the name of the application.
 Argus looks for a JSON-file on it's own hard-drive every 60 seconds.
+The location of this JSON-file is one where a default user has all permissions.

+#### Part II
+On our department we created a website that keeps track of tickets, the service-monitor, server-cooling, ... .
+We display all this on a TV.
+Picture it as a slide-show where this information 'rolls over the screen'.
+This is all driven by a laptop that acts like a "server".
+On this laptop i made a tool that servers as the feeder for the Argus SOS notification.

+It scrapes our service monitor every 60 seconds and compares it to the last result.
+If they don't match, a new message is send.
+The feeder will query AD for all existing computers in our OU.
+It will then quickly ping all these computers and filter out the online ones.

+Once it has a list of online computers, it will create a JSON-file on there C-drive.
+It is this location that the Argus-function monitors.
+If it finds a JSON-file, it will grab the content and will display it in the form of a toast-notification.

+One of the **requirements** is that the "feeder-application" has suffiecient rights both on AD and on the C$-shares of the clients.